 15. Foster a culture of transparency and inclusivity to ensure your team feels supported.
 After all, poor company culture can cause even the best property managers to leave.
 Read more on why property managers leave.

 16. Work smarter by prioritising by impact rather than urgency.
 By following the Eisenhower Matrix, you can produce the most impactful work in the least amount of time while reducing stress and burnout.

 17. Focus on the customer experience to pre-empt customer service issues and questions.
 Not only does this help increase customer satisfaction, but it can also create a lasting impression and help bring in new business.

-18. Retain a student mentality so that you're always learning about new legislation, real estate best practices and property trends and news.
-Be sure to subscribe to these property management blogs, attend various real estate conferences throughout the year and enrol in training and development courses.
+18. Retain a student mentality so that you're always learning about new legislation, real estate pricing psychology, best practices and property trends.
+Be sure to subscribe to these property management blogs, attend various real estate conferences and enrol in training and development courses.

 19. Embrace change and upgrade to the cloud.
 Failure to change with the times means you’ll fall behind your more tech-savvy and efficient competitors.
 There are many benefits of cloud property software including the ability to go paperless and greater accessibility, scalability, cost efficiency and security.

 20. Nurture relationships with tenants and owners.
 This can be as simple as a phone call or text message every few weeks to ask how things are going or when a special occasion arises.
 As competition heats up, this personal touch can serve as a point of differentiation to help you outperform your competitors.